Jayanagar, Mysore

 Jayanagar is a residential suburb of Mysore city, Karnataka state, India.
 It is 4 km from the Mysore city bus stand.
-Noted landmarks in Jayanagar including Sankethi hostel, Srirama Mandira, ISKCON temple, Prashanth PG and Bedara Kannappa temple.
+Noted landmarks in Jayanagar are Sankethi hostel, Srirama Mandira, ISKCON temple, Prashanth PG and Bedara Kannappa temple.

-Transportation
+Transport

 The nearest railway station is Ashokapuram, 2 kilometer away.
 City buses No. 53, 60, 61, 63 connect this suburb to the city bus stand.